yochaigal/cairn/wip/2e/dungeon-seeds.md

 ### Stock the Rooms

 For each room, combine the results from each respective table, filtered through the theme generated earlier in this process.
 For example,

+#### Lore

+#### Monsters

+#### Special

+Puzzles should have:
+- Clear, actionable goals
+- Obvious challenges, but not obvious solutions
+- Multiple solutions, solvable with intelligence and critical thinking, not special abilities or unique tools
+- Built-in clues about their origin and their effects
+- Elements that reinforce the themes of the dungeon

+#### Traps

 ## Dungeon Example